Gernott/mask/README.md

 Download Mask with composer by running the command `composer require mask/mask` or install via extension manager.
 As soon as you activate the extension, Mask will create a dummy extension `mask_project`.
-To prevent this you can change the settings before you active Mask.
+To prevent this you can change the settings before you activate Mask.
 The easiest way to change the paths is to add this to your `AdditionalConfiguration.php`:

 ```